Pineapple Cake Recipe makes an old fashioned pineapple cake. It is a layer cake from scratch, with a Pineapple Buttercream Frosting.

 Today it means you did not use a boxed cake mix.

-Because recipes were rarely written down, one learned how to make a cake by watching someone else do it.
+Because recipes often were not written down, one learned how to make a cake by watching someone else do it.

-Or they created the recipe as they put together ingredients, taste-testing as they mixed it together, until it was perfect.
+Or they created the recipe as they put together ingredients, taste-testing as they mixed it, until it was just right.
 This is the way I saw Mama do it!

 2 Vanilla Cake Recipe layers